-2022 is a very important milestone for the New Urban Agenda:
+2022 was a very important milestone for the New Urban Agenda:

 The Urban Agenda Platform supports these processes as the global knowledge portal for gathering voluntary reports, best practices, training, and data - both quantitative and qualitative, for reviewing the progress made in implementing the New Urban Agenda to accelerate achieving the 2030 Agenda for Sustainable Development.